ayubero/transformer/README.md

 ## Dataset

 The dataset for the English-Spanish translation task was obtained from https://opus.nlpl.eu.
-The specific dataset is https://opus.nlpl.eu/Books/en&es/v1/Books
+The specific dataset is https://opus.nlpl.eu/Books/en&es/v1/Books, but the HuggingFace version can be used.

 ## Set up